 It was later theorized the meteor did not originate from the Milky Way.
 Some scientist believed the virus might be a natural mutation from some unknown distant world, long ago destroyed eons ago in a neighboring galaxy before arriving on earth.
-Some, however, believed the virus might have been a weapon used to colonies alien worlds.
+Some, however, believed the virus might have been a weapon used to colonize alien worlds.
 However, without any hard facts, researchers only had assumptions to go off.
 By the mid-2000s, the Chinese military was interested in determining if the Pangu Virus, as it was now being called could be used as a weapon.
-A test would have to be done to see the full impact the virus might have if it was to be a viable weapon.

 The Voyager Dawn beached in Half Moon Bay after a week and a half at sea.
 As the vessel was supposed to maintain radio silence, the U.S. government was not aware of the outbreak on board the ship until after it was beached.
 Before a search and rescue team could be sent, 24-year-old Chelsey Trader, who had been visiting her grandmother that weekend was walking along the beach when she noticed a body washed up on shore early in the morning, not too far from where the ship had beached.
 Working as a nurse, she rushed over to render aid, finding the man still alive, but close to death.
 The man tried to warn Chelsey, but his words were horribly distorted.
 Inadvertently, Chelsey was infected as the man died in her arms.